komejo/front-end-developer-employer-questions/README.md

 *Markup:*
 - HTML5 or XHTML Strict?
-- Semantics Nazi or divs and spans as necessary?
+- Semantics fanatic or divs and spans as necessary?
 - Accessibility
  * Do you use WAI-ARIA?
  * Is accessible AJAX a priority?